basementstudio/next-contentful-graphql/README.md

 ## To get started

 - `yarn`
-- Copy the contents of .env.example into .env (not .env.local, cause dotenv, which graphql-codegen needs, works with .env and i didn't kmow how to configure for .env.local)
+- Copy the contents of .env.example into `.env` (not `.env.local`, cause dotenv, which graphql-codegen needs, works with `.env` and I didn't kmow how to configure for `.env.local`)
 - Run `yarn gql-codegen` to generate the schema
-- Every time you change the schema of the cms, you should run the code-gen. It also will run automatically on every commit.
+- Every time you change the schema of the cms, you should run the code-gen.

 ## Things to note

 - It comes with Inter (it's better to host fonts here rather than getting them from google fonts).
 Remove it if you are not going to use it.
 - Pages, components, etc... are located under `/src`.
 If you are changing this, be sure to also update `tsconfig.json`'s `baseUrl`.

+---

+If you find you need to make extra config to make this work better (such as some eslint rule, or some prettier change), feel free to submit a pr suggesting your changes.
+Our focus is for you to get up and running with the least steps and burden as possible.

 ---